 By Lewis Perdue

-Becker is one of millions of Americans who have flocked to buy products without BPA which can disrupt the body’s hormone system by imitating the sex hormone estrogen.
+Millions of Americans who have flocked to buy products without BPA which can disrupt the body’s hormone system by imitating the sex hormone estrogen.
 This can cause or promote cancer, developmental defects, Alzheimers, Type 2 Diabetes, obesity, infertility and more.